ljfa-ag/TNTUtils/README.md

  - Disable TNT explosions
  - Prevent TNT from chain-reacting
  - A "/explosion" command
- - Increase the chance that a destroyed block will drop as an item
+ - Modify the chance that a destroyed block will drop as an item
  - Prevent explosions from destroying
    - tile entities or
    - any specified block or